max-acc/arduino-game-console/README.md

 ### Version 2.0
-Including the game TicTacToe.
+Goal: Building the game TicTacToe.

 ### Version 3.0
-Including the game Snake.
+Goal: Building the game Snake.

 ### Version 4.0
-Including the game PacMan.
+Goal: Building the game PacMan.

 ## Future roadmap for this project